Balinese saka calendar: Months

 Each month begins the day after a new moon and has 15 days of waxing moon until the full moon (Purnama), then 15 days of waning, ending on the new moon (Tilem).
 Both sets of days are numbered 1 to 15.
 The first day of the year is usually the day after the first new moon in March.
 Note, however, that Nyepi falls on the first day of Kadasa, and that the years of the Saka era are counted from that date.

 Use

 Year numbering in the calendar is 78 years behind the Gregorian calendar, and is calculated from (its "epoch" is) the beginning of the Saka Era in India.
 It is used alongside the 210-day Balinese pawukon calendar, and Balinese festivals can be calculated according to either year.
-The Indian saka calendar was used for royal decrees as early as the ninth century CE.
+The Indian Saka calendar was used for royal decrees as early as the ninth century CE.
 The same calendar was used in Java until Sultan Agung replaced it with the Javanese calendar in 1633.

 Notable days

 The Balinese Hindu festival of Nyepi, the day of silence, marks the start of the Saka year.
-Tilem Kepitu, the last day of the 7th month, is known as Siva Ratri, and is a night dedicated to the god Shiva.
+Tilem Kapitu, the last day of the 7th month, is known as Siva Ratri, and is a night dedicated to the god Shiva.
 Devotees stay up all night and meditate.
-There are another 24 ceremonial days in the Saka year, usually celebrated at Purnama.
+There are another 24 ceremonial days in the Saka year, usually celebrated at Purnama (full moon).